Updated July 16th, 2019

 Letting your fear drive you doesn’t mean making risky investments to scare yourself into shape like you would to get rid of a bad case of the hiccups.
 You need to be discerning and look deeply into every property you’re considering.

 Don’t just look at the property, look at the surroundings: look up local earnings and income reports to get a better idea of the financial demographics.
 Look at similar properties, prices, and marketing techniques.
 Get into the heads of the local residents and see what they value, and what they don’t.

-to see what types of properties are selling, and which aren’t.
+Speak with a local real estate agent to see what types of properties are selling, and which aren’t.
 Research what the pros research, and you’ll be set for success.